Amplatzer Steerable Delivery Sheath Complications

 - A pericardial effusion can prevent the heart from pumping blood normally.

-- A procedure to drain fluid from around the heart may be required.
+- A procedure to drain fluid from around the heart may be required (pericardiocentesis).

 A pericardial effusion impacts how the heart works.
-Left untreated, the fluid around the heart cavity presses in on the heart and prevents it from expanding.
-This can cause the heart to fill up with blood and cause heart failure.
+Left untreated, the fluid around the heart presses in on the heart and prevents it from expanding.
+This can prevent the heart from pumping blood effectively and result in heart failure.

 What to Do if You’ve Experienced ASDS Complications